Saivignesh-05/GitLearning/readme.md

 - to **UNSTAGE** files
 - git restore --staged **filename1** ...

+## git fetch
+- Gets the INFO from REMOTE to the LOCAL repo
+- **DOESNT UPDATE THE WORKING AREA yet**

 ### PULL
 - Update the local repo with the Remote Repository
+- **Brings the changes DIRECTLY to WORKING AREA!**
 - helps stay in the latest version of the Repo
+- In essence : `PULL = FETCH + MERGE`

 ### COMMIT
 - Save a snapshot of the files **staged**
 - Opens the COMMIT_EDITMSG file in the **.git Folder** in the preferred Editor
 - FLAGS
     - -m: **Commit message directly as cmd argument**
     - -am: **Add all files and commit them**
+        - The *-am* option `cannot be used` on files newly created.
+        - It is used for files added earlier but `further changes made` must be added and committed simultaneously!
+        - So for a NEW FILE, first use `git add` ONLY
 ### STATUS
 - Shows the full status of the local directory (working tree information)
 - FLAGS